Royal Tunbridge Wells: Parks and landmarks

-Great Culverden Park is a small, 9 1/2-acre woodland in the Mount Ephraim area behind the site of the old Kent and Sussex Hospital and is the remnant grounds of the previous Great Culverden House designed by Decimus Burton that used to stand on Mount Ephraim.
+Great Culverden Park is a 9 1/2-acre woodland in the Mount Ephraim area behind the site of the old Kent and Sussex Hospital and is the remnant grounds of the previous Great Culverden House designed by Decimus Burton that used to stand on Mount Ephraim.

 The oldest public park in Tunbridge Wells is Grosvenor Recreation Ground designed by landscape architect Robert Marnock, located close to the town centre on Quarry Road.
 It was opened in 1889 by Mayor John Stone-Wigg, on the land that was formerly Caverley Waterworks.
 The lake area with dripping wells remains, but the other lakes, bandstand and open air pool have all gone.
 There is a bowls club, café, toilets and children's play area, including cycle track.
 It is adjoined by the Hilbert recreation ground, parts of which have been designated as a local nature reserve by the Kent High Weald Partnership; these include Roundabout Woods and the adjoining grass areas.
 The Hilbert Recreation Ground was donated to the town by Cllr Edward Strange in 1931, on the site of the form John Beane's Charity Farm.
 There are two football pitches, built as part of the King George V playing fields scheme, and a skatepark.

 The Salomons Museum preserves the home of David Salomons, the first Jew to serve as Lord Mayor of London and the first non-Christian to sit in Parliament.
 It preserves the bench from which Salomons rose to speak as the first Jewish MP ever to speak in Parliament.